dakom/awsm-web/README.md

 The reason for splitting this crate out is so that it can be used independantly (and so it doesn't carry the semver burden of rapidly changing downstream crates).

-Features are therefore used extensively to keep dependencies minimal.
-The default is to have them all turned on, so **make sure to disable them and only use what you need**.
-For example:
+Features are therefore heavily gated keep dependencies minimal.
+The default is for no features to be enabled, but the `all` feature will turn them all on (except those that are only meant for debugging like `debug_log`)

+Except for some logging mechanisms

 ```
 [dependencies.awsm_web]